cosmos/cosmos-sdk/docs/rfc/rfc-004-accounts.md

 ## Abstract

-This RFC presents a proposal for modifying the account and authentication system within the Cosmos SDK.
-The primary objectives include:
+This RFC presents a proposal which introduces a new account abstraction system to the Cosmos SDK.
+The proposal's main goals are:

 Unifying ModuleAccounts and Externally Owned Accounts (EOA) to create a single actor type from a runtime perspective.
-Developing a versatile authentication and account abstraction system that enables accounts to possess arbitrary logic concerning:
+Developing a versatile account abstraction system that enables accounts to possess arbitrary logic concerning:
 1. State transition verification (authentication)
 2. Internal state modification
 3. State transition execution (when modules communicate through messages rather than keepers)

 Supporting additional use cases, such as:
-1. Recoverable and, in general, more intelligent accounts
+1. More intelligent accounts
 2. Streamlined extensions of authentication mechanisms (custom cryptographic pairings, but not only)
 3. Vesting accounts

 The proposal's full potential is realized when integrated with modules like `x/wasm` and `x/evm`.
 These modules facilitate the deployment of accounts with custom and dynamic code, eliminating the need for app-level definition of account code.
-This enables the proposed account abstraction's use cases to evolve with the network itself.
+This enables the proposed account abstraction's use cases to evolve with the network itself, without needing to undergo chain upgrades.

 ## Proposal